Writing the A2 Art Personal Study: examples, help and guidance

 5. Use subject-specific vocabulary

 A Personal Study should include an appropriate range of Art related terms and vocabulary.
-While the exact words used will be dependent upon the nature and focus of the study, there are a number of general Art-specific terms which students should be familiar with (these will be listed, with their definitions, in an upcoming blog post).
+While the exact words used will be dependent upon the nature and focus of the study, there are a number of general Art-specific terms which students should be familiar with (these will be listed, with their definitions, in an upcoming article).
 Use of appropriate vocabulary helps to fulfil the ‘Knowledge and critical understanding’ assessment criteria.

 6. Make it PERSONAL